 Mar 03 – 04 – 05 & 10 – 11

 Mar 3 & Mar 10 Docs SOLD OUT

 Documentary, Animated, Live-Action

-See show times, dates, prices, location and parking details plus film descriptions and dining options in the sidebar tabs.
+Show times, dates, prices, location and parking details plus film descriptions and dining options are in the sidebar tabs.

 The 2023 Oscar-Nominated Shorts, in three separate programs:

 “A” Documentary; “B” Animation; and “C” Live Action, with run times to be determined.